 Research is still going on regarding this, and there’s no one cause that has been able to completely explain why fibroids develop.

 However, there are the triggers and contributing factors that stimulate the growth and development of fibroids.
 These factors may also cause situations in which benign fibroids transform into the ones that pose serious health risks.

-- Environmenal Factors: Your exposure to environmental chemicals through diet, lifestyle and habits like smoking or drinking.
-These chemicals disrupt the hormone balance inside your body and stimulate the growth of fibroids.
+- Environmental Chemicals: These chemicals disrupt the hormone balance inside your body and stimulate the growth of fibroids.

 - Poor diet and lifestyle, which create hormone imbalances such as high Estrogen and Insulin Resistance.

 - Excess Stress in the form of physical stress or mental stress

 - Uncontrolled growth of cells due to poor immunity and high inflammation in the body

 - Nutritional Deficiencies such as Vitamin D deficiency, insufficient dietary intake of proteins and antioxidants.

 - Endometriosis: abnormal growth of tissues of the endometrial lining of the uterus.

 - Abnormal Blood Vessels disease: abnormal angiogenesis (process of formation of new blood vessels) encourages distribution of nutrients to places where it isn’t necessarily needed.